Vandravon/Vandravon/README.md

-- 👋 Hi, I’m @Vandravon
+- 👋 Hi, I’m @Vandravon!
-- 👀 I’m interested in web dev
+- 👀 I’m interested in web dev!
-- 🌱 I’m currently learning HTML, CSS, JS; soon PHP and SQL
+- 🌱 I’m currently learning HTML, CSS, JS; soon PHP and SQL!
-- 💞️ I’m looking to collaborate on ... not yet :/
+- 💞️ I’m looking to collaborate on Web small projects!
-- 📫 How to reach me: Github only (if we can, I'm discovering Github also)
+- 📫 How to reach me: Github only (soon I'll add more!)

 <!---
 Vandravon/Vandravon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.